frenck/spook/documentation/integrations.md

 Not sure what the `config_entry_id` of your integration is?

-Use this action in the Actions tool, in the UI select the device you want to use and select the **Go to YAML mode** button.
+Use this action in the Actions tool, in the UI select the integration you want to use and select the **Go to YAML mode** button.
 This will show you the config entry ID in the YAML code.
 :::

 :::{seealso} Example {term}`action <performing actions>` in {term}`YAML`